 A body with Covid washed ashore.
-Now this Pacific Island nation isn't taking any chances - KTVZ
+Now this Pacific island nation isn't taking any chances - KTVZ

 The body of a Filipino fisherman was discovered April 11 on a Vanuatu beach a short drive from the main wharf of the capital, Port Vila, on Efate island, according to the report.

 That day, a United Kingdom-flagged tanker found one crew member was not aboard as it sailed out of Port Vila, New Zealand public broadcaster RNZ reported last week.
-Vanuatu Port Authorities told the tanker to return to shore and a search and rescue operation got underway.
+Vanuatu port authorities told the tanker to return to port and a search and rescue operation got underway.

 After the body of the crew member was found on the beach, authorities detained the tanker.
 The body was taken to a mortuary and later tested positive for Covid-19, according to RNZ.